-The governance and stakeholder relations committee develops and recommends corporate governance principles, makes recommendations regarding the size, composition and charters of board committees, assists with annual self-evaluation process, develops and recommends the Board of Director Profile, the Board of Director Recruitment Profile and Board of Director Succession Plan, develop and oversee a process to respond to appointing bodies’ enquiries regarding potential board candidates as appropriate, and administer the Code of Conduct.
+The governance and external relations committee develops and recommends corporate governance principles, makes recommendations regarding the size, composition and charters of board committees, assists with annual self-evaluation process, develops and recommends the Board of Director Profile, the Board of Director Recruitment Profile and Board of Director Succession Plan, develop and oversee a process to respond to appointing bodies’ enquiries regarding potential board candidates as appropriate, and administer the Code of Conduct.

 Human resources, compensation and safety committee

-The human resources and compensation committee assists with respect to all matters relating to human resources, including but not limited to, chief executive officer evaluation and compensation, management development, succession planning, compensation philosophy, significant human resources policies and employee pension issues.
+The human resources, compensation and safety committee assists with respect to all matters relating to human resources, including but not limited to, chief executive officer evaluation and compensation, management development, succession planning, compensation philosophy, significant human resources policies and employee pension issues.